Mixing and ventilation in a living laboratory due to fast and slow response modes: Analytical model

 where

 allows the flux of CO$_{2}$ to be represented as either from the ceiling zone to the plenum ($q'\geq 0$) or from the plenum to the ceiling zone ($q'< 0$).

 Let us now consider the CO$_2$ concentration in the room and plenum.
-We assume that both the plenum and the bulk of the occupied room are well mixed and that the rate of CO$_2$ generation per person is $F$.
-Furthermore, we assume that the infiltration and exfiltration of air are negligible (the validity of such an assumption is discussed in \S\ref{sec:fluxes}).
+We assume that the rate of CO$_2$ generation per person is $F = 0.012$ g/s/person, consistent with the range $F = 0.009-0.012$ g/s/person for occupants aged 21 to 30 years undertaking typical office work \cite{persily2017carbon}.
+Indeed, our data (to be discussed in Figure \ref{fig_timedata}) will indicate that $F = 0.012 \pm 0.001$ g/s/person provides the best fit for the model, as evaluated by the highest $R^2$ value.
+Furthermore, we assume that the infiltration and exfiltration of air are negligible (the validity of such an assumption is discussed in \S\ref{sec:inf_exf}).
 The system of linear ODEs describing the time-variation of concentration in the room and the plenum, respectively, is therefore

-The governing equations can be graphically represented in the network diagram in figure \ref{fig:Network}, where the nodes represent control volumes labelled with concentrations and their respective volumes in parentheses. $0(\infty)$ represents the ambient, which is assumed to have infinite volume.
+where $N$ is the number of occupants.
+The system above is similar to the two-zone transient model proposed by \cite{lawrence2006evaluation}, with the difference that we have relaxed the condition of complete mixing in the plenum ($V_1$) and occupied zone ($V_0' + V_0$) by adding the $\gamma$ parameters.
+The governing equations can be graphically represented in the network diagram in figure \ref{fig_sketchSide}(b), where the nodes represent control volumes labelled with concentrations.
 The volume fluxes between control volumes are represented by the network's branches.

 Let us now re-write the governing equations \eqref{eq:C1p}, \eqref{eq:C0p}, \eqref{eq:room}, and \eqref{eq:plenum} in non-dimensional form by introducing the following variables: